Bruc3U/Divorce_Analysis/README.md

 ## About the dataset

-The dataset is a collection of 170 couples and their answers.
+The dataset regroups the records of 170 couples.
 Those couples were asked the same 53 questions and were given a 5-point scale to answer them.

 - 0=never
 - 1=seldom
 - 2=Averagely
 - 3=frequently
 - 4=always

+The sample contained both married and divorced individuals marked by a 1 for married and a 0 for divorced.

 The data was extracted via the UC Irvine Machine Learning Repository and can be found [here](http://archive.ics.uci.edu/dataset/497/divorce+predictors+data+set).